305909/gym-hopper/README.md

 ## Uniform Domain Randomization

-This project implements a `CustomHopper-source-UDR-v0` custom environment to introduce uniform domain randomization.
-The environment instantiates the boundaries of the parameter distribution and randomly samples parameters at the beginning of each episode.
-For more details, check out our custom implementation of the `CustomHopper-source-UDR-v0` environment located in the `custom_hopper.py` file within the `env` folder.
+This project implements a `CustomHopper-source-UDR-v0` custom environment to introduce Uniform Domain Randomization (UDR).
+UDR involves varying the link masses of the Hopper robot during training, with the exception of the fixed torso mass, to expose the agent to a range of dynamic conditions.
+For each mass separately, the environment instantiates the boundaries of the parameter distribution (phi) and randomly samples parameters at the beginning of each episode according to the following formula:

+$$
+masses = \left[ m_i \mid m_i \in \mathbb{U}((1 - \phi) \cdot m, (1 + \phi) \cdot m) \right]
+$$

+dove:
+- $m$ è la massa di riferimento.
+- $\phi$ è un parametro che determina l'intervallo di variazione.
+- $\mathbb{U}(a, b)$ rappresenta una distribuzione uniforme tra $a$ e $b$.
+- $m_i$ è una massa generata casualmente all'interno dell'intervallo specificato.
+-
+For more details, check out our custom implementation of the `CustomHopper-source-UDR-v0` environment in the `custom_hopper.py` file inside the `env` folder.

 #### How to run the code on Google Colab